mo-malkawi/cpp-bank-system/README.md

 Client data is stored and retrieved from `Clients.txt` using a custom `#//# ` separator between fields.

 ## Dependencies
-Uses a personal utility library `MyLib.h` for string splitting operations.
+Uses a personal utility library `MyLib.h` for string splitting operations.[MyLib Repository](https://github.com/mo-malkawi/cpp-utils-library/blob/main/MyLib.h)

 ## How to Run
 1. Place `MyLib.h` in the same directory as the source file